YellowBelly Brewery & Public House

 By: Bob Hallett

-On a warm summer night, it is everywhere, wafting on a sea of voices from George Street clubs, through the windows of passing cars, whistled by the burly delivery men wheeling kegs of beer down the cobbled streets, hummed by the girls pouring pints at a dozen pubs, old ballads mingled with new love songs, instruments of simple wood and wire somehow mixed with the latest beats from London and Los Angeles.
+On a warm summer night, it is everywhere, wafting on a sea of voices from George Street clubs, through the windows of passing cars, whistled by the burly delivery men wheeling kegs of

 It is welcoming and inclusive, exotic and familiar.

 Newfoundland music can be a hard thing to pin down.
 Those who emigrate here often list it as the element that pulled them into local culture – it is welcoming and inclusive, exotic and familiar, the soundtrack and undercurrent to the place itself.
-A night spent in a good pub, with the crowd singing and swaying to the old music is a wonderful thing indeed, a collective and joyful experience, all too rare in the modern world.
+A night spent in a good pub, with the crowd singing and swaying to the old music is a wonderful thing indeed, a collective and joyful experience,

-Folklorists struggle to define it – the music of the city is a unique mélange, one where the ancient and the modern co-exist comfortably and without contradiction.
+it – the music of the city is a unique mélange, one where the ancient and the modern co-exist comfortably and without contradiction.
 Locals just say the music is in their blood, part of their DNA, like the love of a salt sea breeze, and the constant yearning for home.

 Islanders are famous for their ingenuity and do-it-yourself attitude.